IamSreeman/IamSreeman.github.io/_posts/2024-07-10-an-ontological-argument-for-fundamental-physics.md

 Traditionally, when theists use the ontological argument for the existence of their fictional god, they generally do not properly define what they mean by "greatness".
 In our context, we can say much more about it.

-The "greatness" here is a [partial ordering relation](https://en.wikipedia.org/wiki/Partially_ordered_set){:target="_blank"}, but the single greatest can be compared to any other thing & the ordering relation will be defined.
+The "greatness" here is a [partial ordering relation](https://en.wikipedia.org/wiki/Partially_ordered_set){:target="_blank"}, but the single greatest can be compared to any other thing & the ordering relation will be defined as the greatest will be the best in all aspects of greatness.
 But among lower things, one can be greater among some aspects of greatness & the other can be greater among some other aspects of greatness, so overall it is not defined which is the greater.
+So there was an implicit 2nd assumption that [the greatest element](https://en.wikipedia.org/wiki/Greatest_element_and_least_element){:target="_blank"} exists.

 ### Simplicity